 The biggest threat is irresponsible off road vehicle use that destroys habitat and cultural resources.
 ATV’s establish new routes with just a few riders.
 Areas are identified and cairned to establish these new routes.
 At Whitney Pockets, what were once a few small camp areas have become large areas that are denuded of vegetation with dozens of fire rings.
 There are no facilities for this type of heavy visitation and human waste is a problem.

-The most alarming trend is the use of live Joshua trees as firewood.
-Trees older than our constitution are pulled from the ground and branches chopped from those still standing and burned.
-Yes, it is a renewable resource, but not in our lifetime.
+Did you know that Joshua trees can live up to 1000 years in ideal conditions?
+Joshua trees grow all throughout Gold Butte.
+They provide shelter and resources to other flora and fauna in the region.
+We’ve seen an alarming trend is the use of live Joshua trees as firewood.
+Trees older than our constitution are being chopped into pieces or pulled out of the ground to be burned.
+Yes, it is a renewable resource – but not in our lifetime.